(This page has been updated for the 2020 Season, for the archived page for 2019, Click Here)

 - The Spelling Bee will be conducted primarily in English.

-- The multi-lingual section of the competition will be conducted using the words on the multi-lingual word list with English translations
+- The multi-lingual section of the competition will be conducted using the words on the multi-lingual word list with English translations.
+It will be a Non-Elimination round at the State and Regional Levels.

 - In the event of any complaint, suggestion or need for clarification, such should be directed to the adjudicator.